Do Banks Run Credit Checks for a Checking Account?

 Having a Joint Account With Someone Who Has Negative Unpaid Balances on Their Accounts

 When you have a joint bank account, your partner’s behaviors can affect your standing as much as your own.
-So even if it’s not you who’s wreaking havoc on your bank account, their negative unpaid balances, overdraft abuses, and fraudulent activity could also stand to mark up your ChexSystems report.
+So even if it’s not you who’s wreaking havoc on your bank account, the other person’s negative balances, overdraft abuses, and fraudulent activity could negatively impact your ChexSystems report.

 The Takeaway

-If you’re sweating whether opening a bank account can involve a credit check that deflates your credit score, take a breath!
-You’re okay: Most banks don’t pull a hard credit check to qualify you for a checking account.
-However, they might look into your ChexSystems report, a banking-industry way of peering into an applicant’s history.
-Certain negative items can disqualify you from opening a bank account (an unpaid negative balance, for instance).
-Still, there are banks out there that don’t use ChexSystems to qualify their customers.
+If you’re sweating whether opening a bank account can involve a credit check that deflates your credit score, don’t worry.
+Most banks don’t pull a hard credit check to qualify you for a checking account.
+However, they might look into your ChexSystems report, a banking industry way of peering into an applicant’s history.
+Certain negative items can disqualify you from opening a bank account.

 FAQ